jknight4/calculator-java-project/README.md

   I struggled with understanding Java Lambdas and Generics.
   To improve my skillset, I went to ChatGPT to come up with an idea that will use Lambdas and Generics.

+## Results
+  I gained a better understanding on lambdas and genrics.
+I also improved my exception handling skills.

 ## Approach

   ### Description